quicwg/wg-materials/charter/charter.md

 that have adopted QUIC as a transport.

-The second area of work is supporting the deployability of QUIC, which includes specifications and documents, such as it applicability and manageability statements, improved operation with load balancers, the specification of a logging format and schemas for QUIC and HTTP/3 endpoints (qlog), etc.
+The second area of work is supporting the deployability of QUIC, which includes specifications and documents such as applicability and manageability statements, improved operation with load balancers, the specification of a logging format, and more.

 The third area of work is the specification of new extensions to QUIC.
-Extensions intended for Standards Track need to have general applicability to multiple application protocols.
-The WG may also decide to publish extensions as Informational or Experimental documents, e.g., to allow vendors to publicly document deployed proprietary extensions or to enable wider experimentation with new protocol features.
+The WG will primarily focus on extensions to the QUIC transport layer, i.e., extensions to QUIC that have broad applicability to multiple application protocols.
+The WG may also publish specifications to publicly document deployed proprietary extensions or to enable wider experimentation with proposed new protocol features.

-Specifications describing how new or existing application protocols use the QUIC transport layer do not need to be specified in the QUIC WG.
+Specifications describing how new or existing application protocols use the QUIC transport layer need not be specified in the QUIC WG, although they can.
 The QUIC WG will collaborate with other groups that define such application protocols that intend to use QUIC.
 New mappings might require QUIC extensions and it may be efficient to define these alongside the mapping specifications.
-Groups that define application protocols using QUIC, or extensions to QUIC in support of those protocols, are requested to consult with the QUIC WG and seek review of proposals.
+Groups that define application protocols using QUIC, or extensions to QUIC in support of those protocols, are strongly requested to consult with the QUIC WG and seek early and ongoing review of and collaboration on proposals.
 This is intended to reduce the possibility of duplicate work and/or conflicts with other extensions.

 The QUIC WG originated HTTP/3, the mapping of HTTP to QUIC, and the QPACK header compression scheme.
 These specifications are now